HumanCellAtlas/data-portal-content/content/learn/userguides/accessing-data/accessing-data.md

 The [Quick Start Guide](https://dev.data.humancellatlas.org/learn/userguides/accessing-data/quick-start-guide) shows how to download data via either the Browser (in *Explore*) or via the CLI.
 It also includes some pointers to other tools that can be used once the data of interest has been identified.

-The Using the Data Browser to Access Data section describes how to download selected subsections of data.
+The section "Using the Data Browser to Access Data" (in the Quick Start Guide) describes how to download selected subsections of data.

 The [Using the CLI to Access Data](https://dev.data.humancellatlas.org/learn/userguides/accessing-data/using-the-cli-to-access-data) section details how to use each of the commands available in the Data Store CLI.